How Sylvester Stallone cop movies explain changing attitudes about the police

 The type before the prototype

 Considering that Stallone’s signature roles are a Vietnam vet and a boxer, it may be surprising how often he’s played improbably noun-named cops like Ray Tango and John Spartan over the years.
-Starting with appearances in the TV shows Police Story and Kojak in the mid-70’s, Stallone has acted as a cop a grand total of a dozen times in his career.
+Starting with appearances in the TV shows Police Story and Kojak in the mid-70’s, Stallone has acted as a cop a dozen times in his career.

 Incredibly, some of his earliest roles went in the opposite direction.
 He gravitated toward the kind of anti-authoritarian parts that might get the actor put on a secret Antifa watchlist today.
 He played an anti-war agitator taking direct action in 1973’s No Place to Hide, and a union leader who starts a riot in 1978’s F.I.S.T.
 Years later, anti-war activists at Harvard would protest Stallone during a campus visit for his portrayal of John Rambo, but in 1982’s First Blood, the character took on corrupt police in a small town.

 But just as Rambo went from a crafty near-pacifist in First Blood to a machine gun-wielding, rocket-launching angel of death in its 1985 sequel, Stallone quickly changed his tone.
 The police in his films went from fascist figures who should be eyed with suspicion to gritty heroes like conservative street cop Deke DaSilva, whom he played in 1981’s Nighthawks.
-Eventually, the filmmaker attempted to do for cops what he’d done for soldiers and boxers with Cobra: give them a mononymed, aspirational, badass mascot.
+Eventually, the filmmaker attempted to do for cops with his film, Cobra, what he’d done for soldiers and boxers: give them a mononymed, aspirational, badass mascot.

 “You’re the disease and I’m the cure”